syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 }
 {% endhighlight %}

+### ReleaseMode issue in UWP platform

+There is a known Framework issue in UWP platform.
+The custom controls will not render when deployed the application in `Release Mode`.

+The above problem can be resolved by initializing the SfDataGrid assemblies in `App.xaml.cs` in UWP project as like in below code snippet.

+{% highlight c# %}
+// In App.xaml.cs

+protected override void OnLaunched(LaunchActivatedEventArgs e) {
+    …

+    rootFrame.NavigationFailed += OnNavigationFailed;

+    // you'll need to add `using System.Reflection;` List<Assembly> assembliesToInclude = new List<Assembly>();

+    //Now, add all the assemblies your app uses assembliesToInclude.Add(typeof(SfDataGridRenderer).GetTypeInfo().Assembly);

+    // replaces Xamarin.Forms.Forms.Init(e);
+    Xamarin.Forms.Forms.Init(e, assembliesToInclude);

+    …
+}
+{% endhighlight %}

 ## Create a simple SfDataGrid

 This section explains how to create a SfDataGrid and configure it.
 The SfDataGrid control can be configured entirely in C# code or by using XAML markup.
 This is how the final output will look like on iOS, Android and Windows Phone devices.